- Policies and premiums

 ☐ Allocate only one person in the office to give practitioner’s certificates.

-☐ Confine the provision of a practitioner’s certificate to existing clients.
+☐ Confine the provision of a solicitor’s certificate to existing clients.

 ☐ Where the client receives the security documents before you, request they send you the documents well in advance of your meeting to give you sufficient time to read them.